ihor-delta/delta/APPS.md

 - managing psychosomatics is disabled
 - fate is disabled
 - synchronisation with other representatives is disabled
+- say truth rule is disabled
+- all the rules are disabled

 ## CI.Trinity
 - challenges are disabled
 - synchronisation between representatives in the time of dialogue is disabled
+- reminders are disabled

 ## @CI.app.Freedoms
 - living in complience with the Freedoms